• Home

 Pre-op evaluation/clearance

-• Lab test and other diagnostic tests are not included in the evaluation fee.
+• Lab Tests and Diagnostics: The cost of laboratory tests and other diagnostic procedures is not included in the evaluation fee.

 Post-op medical care